 Paul’s letter writing is sat within the context of his life and addresses various occasions when his teaching and correction is needed.
 His advice, guidelines and commands are all subjective in relation to the choices we have when applying them to the present.
 Aw, but the poetry of his life is exceptional!
 Who among us has met a man like Paul?
 It is my conviction that Paul was chosen to replace Jesus short-lived life to be an exemplar of Christian faith.

 Remember Paul the murderous religious zealot whose life was interrupted by the risen Lord to face life filled with suffering and joy.
 Remember Paul the man with a revelation so embedded in his soul that he was unable to communicate all he had heard.
 I’m sure the problem was people’s inability to hear.
 Remember Paul he tried to be like Jesus.
 Yes, we need some poetry to communicate the life of Paul.
 The goal of interpreting Paul’s letters is to hear his heart not follow his guidelines as absolute rules.
 Hear the man, Paul who was weighted with a call and gifted with grace.
 The poetry that is his life is where God is found.

-Theopoetics is a word that acknowledges the search for God, includes the aesthetic in our ethical efforts, and religious claims, about God and world.
+Theopoetics is a word that acknowledges the search for God.
+Theopoetics includes the aesthetic in our ethical efforts, our religious claims, and serves to help us find God in the world.
 The world is an ugly place of greed and avarice, of lust and desire, of war and murder, of idolatry and God’s absence; mercy is always beautiful.
 If you want to find God in the text, in the world, always look for mercy.
 Learn to hear the poets who bemoan the suffering of injustice, of loss, of tragedy, of a world without forgiveness for the weak, the oppressed; these are the victims of the powerful.